Jay2645/Unreal-Polygonal-Map-Gen/README.md

 # Credits

-The original ActionScript code was released under the MIT Open Source license; this C++ port of the code is also released under the MIT Open Source license.
+* The original ActionScript code was released under the MIT Open Source license; this C++ port of the code is also released under the MIT Open Source license.

-Delaunay Triangulation is created [using Delaunator](https://github.com/delfrrr/delaunator-cpp) and made accessible through a number of Unreal helper functions.
+* Delaunay Triangulation is created [using Delaunator](https://github.com/delfrrr/delaunator-cpp) and made accessible through a number of Unreal helper functions.
 Something that's fairly annoying: Delaunay Triangulation is [built into the engine](https://github.com/EpicGames/UnrealEngine/blob/08ee319f80ef47dbf0988e14b546b65214838ec4/Engine/Source/Editor/Persona/Private/AnimationBlendSpaceHelpers.h), but is only accessible from the Unreal Editor.
-The data structures aren't exposed to other modules or Blueprint, so you can't use it.
+The data structures aren't exposed to other modules or Blueprint, so you can't use it without linker errors when shipping your game.
 The Unreal Engine code has a different license, so a third-party library has to be used.